rich-ma/disunity/README.md

     );
 ```

-This code keeps our session from dry by checking the form type and rendering the {username} field if the type === 'signup'.
+This code keeps our session from dry by checking the form type and rendering the {usernameField} field if the type === 'signup'.
 It also renders the submit button conditionally.
 ``` javascript
 <label>EMAIL
     <input type="text" value={this.state.email}